 Arrhythmogenic Right Ventricular Dysplasia (ARVD) is a form of cardiomyopathy in which the heart muscle of the right ventricle is replaced by fatty-fibrous tissue.
 The scar tissue interrupts the normal smooth sequence of electrical activity that causes the heart muscle to contract, leading to arrhythmias.
 The weakened muscle will stretch, producing an enlarged right ventricle, which may not pump as effectively as a heart without ARVD.
 ARVD is often inherited.

 Coronary Artery Abnormalities (CAA) is an abnormality or malformation of the coronary artery, a blood vessel that supplies blood to the heart muscle.
-This condition is present at birth, but can be silent for years until vigorous exercise is performed.
+This condition is present at birth but can be silent for years until vigorous exercise is performed.
 During exercise, blood flow to the heart muscle can be impaired and result in ventricular fibrillation.

 Dilated Cardiomyopathy (DCM) is the most common form of cardiomyopathy and occurs when heart muscle tissue is enlarged and stretched, making it difficult for the heart to function.
 DCM usually follows a viral infection.

 Hypertrophic Cardiomyopathy (HCM) is the second most common type of cardiomyopathy and results in excessive thickening of the heart walls, usually on the left side.
 The thickened heart muscle can block blood flow out of the heart and can increase the risk of ventricular fibrillation.
 In over half of the cases, this heart disorder is hereditary.
-HCM is the most common cause for sudden cardiac death in athletes in the United States.
+HCM is the most common cause of sudden cardiac death in athletes in the United States.

 Kawasaki Disease is characterized by inflammation of blood vessels throughout the body, including the coronary arteries of the heart.
 It often begins with a persistent high fever greater than 102°F, often as high as 104°F, which typically lasts at least 5 days and does not usually go away with normal doses of acetaminophen (Tylenol) or ibuprofen.

 Marfan Syndrome is an inherited abnormality of the connective tissue (ligaments and tendons) in the body.
 The wall of the aorta, the main artery from the heart, can become weak and rupture, especially during exercise.
-Often, affected people are tall and thin with long arms, legs, fingers and toes.
+Often, affected people are tall and thin with long arms, legs, fingers, and toes.

 Mitral Valve Prolapse (MVP) is a disorder that affects one of the heart’s valves — the mitral valve.
 The mitral valve doesn’t close properly, allowing backward leaking of blood from the heart’s chamber.
 This may predispose some people to endocarditis, an infection of the heart valves and parts of the inside lining of the heart muscle, due to bacteria that adhere to the valve from dental work or surgery.